The XHamster Wikipedia Page Is Suddenly Immensely Popular, and No One Knows Why

 Other AC has a great counterpoint.
 I'll offer another: The Wikipedia servers have no fucking clue what type of host is requesting the page.
 Anyone can send any packet with any headers.
 A botnet operator has reason to deceive, inveigle, and obfuscate (S04E04).

-Another surge on July 5 happened (Score:3)
+Another surge on July 5 happened (Score:4, Funny)

 Re: (Score:2)